EnzoCording/FleetRL/src/docs/_build/html/_sources/guide/agent_training.rst.txt

 **Creating an environment object**

 To instantiate a FleetEnv object, some arguments are required, and some are optional.
-This example sets the most important parameters to create an environment object for last-mile delivery.
-Depending in the pricing scenario, the right input files and markups are chosen.
+Depending on the pricing scenario, the right input files and markups are chosen.
-The same adaptation applies for the use-case's schedule and building load input files.
+Depending on the use-case, the schedule and building load input files are chosen.

 .. code-block:: python